antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 We look forward to your feedback and welcome you to file issues with any suggestions or enhancements in the [ML.NET GitHub repo](https://github.com/dotnet/machinelearning).

-*This blog was authored by Ankit Asthana, Cesar de la Torre, Gal Oshri and Chris Lauren*
+*This blog was authored by Cesar de la Torre, Ankit Asthana, Chris Lauren plus additional reviewers in the ML.NET team*

 Thanks,

 The ML.NET Team